JasonHaley/agentcon-boston-workshop/labs/lab3/readme.md

 ```

-7. You have two choices here: run it in the debugger or just run it from the terminal:
+7. Run it in the debugger or from the terminal:

 - To run from the debugger, Go to Run menu -> Start debugging
 - To run from command line, run